jormacmoo/shipcapcrew/README.md

 The text-based interactive gameplay begins by calling the function `start_game()` and responding to any prompts in the console.

-Below are two example of the interactive gameplay functionality of the package:
+Two examples of the interactive gameplay functionality of the package:

-Example of when a player wins.
-Hooray!
+When a player wins: Hooray!

 ![](winning_game.gif)

-Example of when a player loses, replays, and loses again.
-Womp womp.
+When a player loses, replays, and loses again: Womp womp.

 ![](losing_game.gif)